asensio-lab/transformer-EV-topic-classification/README.md

 # data for training, validation and testing
 In 'anonymized_data' folder, we provide anonymized review data that are used for training, validation, and testing in this project, with their topic labels.

+# data and code for map visualization (Fig. 2)
+'fig2_data.csv' contains processed data required for replicating Figure 2 in the manuscript.
+The data contains county-level review proportions (%) for each topic prediction.
+For example, a county with FIPS code 01003 has 38.39% value under Functionality column represents that 38.39% of the reviews from that county is predicted to have Functionality discussion.
+The predicted proportion data comes with FIPS code, state, census region.
+Further instructions and external data (such as the shape files) are described in the 'fig2_map_visualization.R' file.